UPPMAX/HPC-python/docs/day4/parallel.rst

     Integral value is 4.492851e-12, Error is 4.492851e-12 Time spent: 5.76 sec

-For long jobs, one will need to run in batch mode.
+For long jobs or MPI jobs, one will need to run in batch mode.
 Here is an example of a batch script for this MPI example,

 .. tabs::